Yuan Dynasty — Half Anarchism Era

 Military Service

-Professional military families were selected and documented, and people had to stick to this as a career from generation to generation.
+Professional military families were selected and documented, with individuals expected to pursue this career path from generation to generation.

 Land System

-Coexistence of aristocratic, government-owned lands, and private-owned land.
+The Yuan Dynasty witnessed the coexistence of aristocratic, government-owned lands, and privately owned land.

 Calligraphy of Scholar Zhao Mengfu (1254 - 1322) — The Palace Museum (Photo by Dongmaiying)